Quick & Easy Apple, Peanut Butter & Oat Dog Treats

 If you want dog treats that will last longer than a couple of days at room temperature you can simply omit the apples and still end up with a yummy peanut butter flavored dog treat.

-Looking for some more dog treat recipe ideas?
-Check out our list of 23 easy dog treat recipes made with 5 ingredients or less.
+If you’re looking for more dog treat recipes be sure to check out our list of 25 easy dog treat recipes made with 5 ingredients or less.